 Your site is old: maintaining intent

-When your website has old, forgotten, and isolated content with few backlinks, then search engines might hide the content from the search engine index.
+When your website has old, forgotten, isolated content with few backlinks, then search engines might hide that content from the search-engine-index.
 This is because modern search engines intend to discover your intent.

 Simply put, CMSs like WordPress can generate pages for you.
 Add

 /search/any+search+query to your site’s URL, et voilà, there’s a new page.
 Because most sites nowadays can create pages on-the-fly, there’s an infinite number of pages around the web, and not all of those are useful.